chainaccelerator/contribox-node/README.md

 Install an Elements sidechain peg on Bitcoin with a dynamic federation (https://blockstream.com/elements/).

-Install a specific API on top of node for the relay for the sharing between user : templates (referential), transactions, encrypted proofs, and signs.
+Install a specific API on top of node for the relay for the sharing between user : templates (decentralized referential), transactions, encrypted proofs, and signs.

 Provide a JS Sdk for using this API with a wasm module.